AuroraDysis/Einstein.jl/docs/src/index.md

 - **Spherical Symmetry**

-  - [ ] Regge-Wheeler-Zerilli equation in hyperboloidal, Kerr-Schild, and tortoise coordinates
+  - [ ] Regge-Wheeler-Zerilli equation
+    - [ ] Hyperboloidal coordinates
+    - [ ] Kerr-Schild coordinates
+    - [ ] Tortoise coordinates
-  - [ ] Klein-Gordon equation in hyperboloidal, Kerr-Schild, and tortoise coordinates
+  - [ ] Klein-Gordon equation
+    - [ ] Hyperboloidal coordinates
+    - [ ] Kerr-Schild coordinates
+    - [ ] Tortoise coordinates
-  - [ ] Einstein equations with a scalar field using the Z4 formulation
+  - [ ] Einstein equations with a scalar field
+    - [ ] Z4 formulation
+    - [ ] Hyperboloidal coordinates

 - **Axisymmetry**

-  - [ ] Teukolsky equation in hyperboloidal, Kerr-Schild, and tortoise coordinates
+  - [ ] Teukolsky equation
+    - [ ] Hyperboloidal coordinates
+    - [ ] Kerr-Schild coordinates
+    - [ ] Tortoise coordinates
-  - [ ] Klein-Gordon equation in hyperboloidal, Kerr-Schild, and tortoise coordinates
+  - [ ] Klein-Gordon equation
+    - [ ] Hyperboloidal coordinates
+    - [ ] Kerr-Schild coordinates
+    - [ ] Tortoise coordinates

 - **Quasinormal Modes**
   - [ ] Compute quasinormal modes for the Schwarzschild black hole using the Regge-Wheeler-Zerilli equation.
     - [ ] Continued fraction method to determine the eigenvalue
     - [x] Ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.
+    - [x] Dolan and Ottewill Regge poles expansion method
+    - [ ] WKB approximation
+    - [ ] Direct integration method
-  - [ ] Compute quasinormal modes for the Teukolsky equation using the continued fraction method.
+  - [x] Compute quasinormal modes for the Teukolsky equation using the continued fraction method.
 Apply the Cook-Zalutskiy spectral approach for the angular sector to determine the eigenvalue and the ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.
+    - [x] Continued fraction method for the radial equation
+    - [ ] Direct integration method for the radial equation
+    - [x] Ultraspherical spectral method in hyperboloidal coordinates to determine the eigenfunction.

 `GRSuite.jl` currently includes utilities for the following numerical methods: